 Shalom everyone!
-The biblical holiday of Shavuot, also known as the “Festival of Weeks,” is celebrated each year on the 6th day of the Third Month (Sivan) of Hebrew calendar, 50 days after the 1st day of Chag HaMatzot (15 of Aviv).
-The holiday commemorates the anniversary of the giving of the Torah (“Matan Torah”) to the nation of Israel at Mount Sinai.
+On the ecclesiastical lunar calendar for the mo’edim, the biblical holiday of Shavuot, also known as the “Festival of Weeks,” is celebrated each year during the third week of the Third Month, 50 days after the first Shabbat after Chag HaMatzot.
+According to the Book of Jubilees chapter 6, Shavuot originally commemorated the anniversary of YAH‘s covenant with Noah when He set His bow in the clouds promising to never again destroy the earth with the waters of the flood.
+After the Exodus from Egypt, Shavuot now commemorates the anniversary of the giving of the Torah (“Matan Torah”) to the nation of Israel at Mount Sinai.
 This event is recorded in Exodus (“Shemot”) beginning in chapter 19.
 Shavuot also marks the end of the Counting of the Omer, and commemorates the wheat harvest in the Land of Israel.
 Shavuot is considered a yom tov, that is, B’nei Yisrael are forbidden to do normal work on this day.

 Shavuot is the second of the three pilgrimage festivals (“Shalosh Regalim”) which YAH commanded the B’nei Yisrael to celebrate each year in Jerusalem, the others being Pesach (Passover) and Sukkot.
 The holiday commemorates the anniversary of the giving the Torah to the nation of Israel at Mount Sinai, an event filled with supernatural wonders witnessed by more than two million people.
 The entire nation of Israel, which was gathered near the base of Mount Sinai, heard the voice of YAH as He gave the Ten Commandments.
 The people grew very afraid when they saw the wonders of lightning, thundering, fire, smoke and heard the loud sound of the ram’s horn (“shofar”) and the voice of YAH coming from the top of Mount Sinai.
 They were so afraid that they asked that Moses go meet with YAH and then convey to them whatever YAH commanded.